 Overview of the Program

-Physical Activity - Patients are required to perform 40 minutes of light to moderate physical activity (can be divided into 10 minute intervals) during the first 3 months and are graduated to a greater intensity and duration during the weight maintenance phase.
-Exercise physiologists can help tailor a program.
+- Physical Activity - Patients are required to perform 40 minutes of light to moderate physical activity per day (can be divided into 10-minute intervals) during the first 3 months and are graduated to a greater intensity and duration during the weight maintenance phase.

 Domino’s Farms, Lobby C, Ste 1300